SIMON VAN HOLEN

 Professional Bassoonist, Professor & Masterclass Instructor

-Simon Van Holen is the Solo-Contrabassoon of the Royal Concertgebouw Orchestra, He enjoys a rich musical career that includes performing, recording and teaching.
+Simon Van Holen is the Solo-Contrabassoon of the Royal Concertgebouw Orchestra.
+He enjoys a rich musical career that includes performing, recording and teaching.
 He has performed with the Berlin Philharmonic Orchestra, the Luzern Festival Orchestra, the Bavarian Radio Symphony Orchestra, the Tonhalle Orchester Zurich, and the Deutsche Kammerphilharmonie Bremen.
-He is regularly invited as both a soloist and teacher in Europe and Asia.
+He is regularly invited as both a soloist and teacher in the US, Europe and Asia.

 Born in Belgium, Simon Van Holen received his first bassoon lessons at the age of eight.
 Although not yet big enough to master the instrument he was very determined.
 In 2003, he entered The Royal Conservatory in The Hague and went on to complete his studies in 2010 at the Robert Schumann Musikhochschule in Düsseldorf, graduating with the Highest Distinction under the tutelage of Prof. Gustavo Núñez.
 He further enriched his studies with Brian Pollard, Klaus Thunemann, Dag Jensen, Stefan Schweigert, Sergio Azzolini and Marion Reinhard.